 In contrast, just 3 of 11 midsize luxury and near-luxury cars evaluated in the inaugural round of small overlap tests earned good or acceptable ratings (see "Small overlap crashes: New consumer-test program aims for even safer vehicles," Aug.
 14, 2012).
 Midsize moderately priced cars are the second group to be tested.

 Building on its long-running vehicle ratings program for consumer information, IIHS introduced the small overlap test in 2012 to further improve occupant protection in frontal crashes.
 Most automakers design their vehicles for good performance in the IIHS moderate overlap frontal test and the federal government's full-width frontal test, but many haven't addressed the problem of small overlap crashes.
-In a 2009 IIHS study of vehicles with good ratings for frontal crash protection, small overlap crashes accounted for nearly a quarter of the frontal crashes involving serious or fatal injury to front seat occupants (see "Crashes in the real world don't always mirror tests, so new frontal tests merit exploration," March 7, 2009).
+In a 2009 IIHS study of vehicles with good ratings for frontal crash protection, small overlap crashes accounted for nearly a quarter of the frontal crashes involving serious or fatal injury to front seat occupants (see "Crash data of good-rated vehicles could be used to develop new tests," March 7, 2009).

 The small overlap test replicates what happens when the front corner of a car collides with another vehicle or an object like a tree or utility pole.
 In the test, 25 percent of a car's front end on the driver side strikes a 5-foot-tall rigid barrier at 40 mph.
 A 50th percentile male Hybrid III dummy is belted in the driver seat.